reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

 `Given` steps are used to describe the initial context of the system - the *scene* of the scenario.
 It is typically something that happened in the *past*.

-When SpecFlow executes a `Given` step, it will configure the system to be in a well-defined state, such as creating and configuring objects or adding data to a test database.
+When Reqnroll executes a `Given` step, it will configure the system to be in a well-defined state, such as creating and configuring objects or adding data to a test database.

 The purpose of `Given` steps is to **put the system in a known state** before the user (or external system) starts interacting with the system (in the `When` steps).